JordanRL/operator-overloading-rfc/README.md

 ## Associativity

-Associativity refers to the ability of operands to be groups or evaluated with arbitrary precedence and result in the same value:
+Associativity refers to the ability of operands to be grouped or evaluated with arbitrary precedence and result in the same value:

 ```php
 <?php